Radar-Camera BEV Multi-Task Learning with Cross-Task Attention Bridge for Joint 3D Detection and Segmentation: Related Work

-Cross-task interaction in 2D dense prediction has been explored by PAD-Net~\cite{padnet} (mutual distillation), MTI-Net~\cite{mtinet} (multi-scale interactions), MTFormer~\cite{mtformer} (transformer cross-attention), InvPT~\cite{invpt} (inverted pyramid), and TaskPrompter~\cite{taskprompter} (task-specific prompting).
-A common thread across these approaches is that features produced by one task branch carry complementary cues that another branch can exploit, and that explicit bidirectional exchange tends to outperform naive parameter sharing.
-These methods demonstrate the value of explicit cross-task attention for semantic segmentation and depth estimation; however, such mechanisms remain unexplored in BEV 3D perception with \emph{radar}-camera fusion, where detection and segmentation features are both geometrically aligned and share a complementary radar-camera signal. \textbf{CTAB bridges this gap} by adapting deformable cross-attention to the BEV coordinate system of a radar-camera framework.
+Cross-task interaction in 2D dense prediction has been explored via mutual distillation~\cite{padnet}, multi-scale interactions~\cite{mtinet}, transformer cross-attention~\cite{xu2022mtformer}, and task-specific prompting~\cite{ye2023taskprompter}.
+These methods demonstrate that explicit bidirectional feature exchange outperforms naive parameter sharing; however, such mechanisms remain unexplored in BEV 3D perception with \emph{radar}-camera fusion, where detection and segmentation features are geometrically aligned and share complementary radar-camera signals. \textbf{CTAB bridges this gap} by adapting deformable cross-attention to the BEV coordinate system of a radar-camera framework.